Tonypacking/NAS-ProductMapping/RP/README.md

 ````
 python vrba_adam/RP/evolution_vs_backprop.py --hidden_layers "12 12, 10 10, 12"
 ````
-##### Description:  Allows you to define the hidden layer architectures to be searched during the execution.
+##### Description:  Allows user to define the hidden layer architectures to be searched during the execution.
 The script will evaluate each configuration and select the best-performing one.
 This example will setup 3 NN where the first one has two hidden layers of neuron sizes(12,12) , the second has two hidden layers of neuron sizes (10,10) and the last one has just one hidden layer 12

 - ### run_all
 ### Example: